What’s the history of the land where you live?

 Hear the hard stories – the heart stories – about the role of churches (including Quakers) in the forced assimilation of Indigenous children through boarding schools and adoptions.

-Amplify and celebrate the emergence of decolonizing thoughts, deeds, and ways of navigating our world.
+Amplify and celebrate the emergence of decolonizing thoughts, deeds, and ways of navigating in a shared world.

-The stories continue today.
 Broken promises about health care and Indigenous-led education affect Native communities today.
-Complex legal boundaries still threaten the safety of tribal members.
+Complex legal boundaries still threaten the safety of tribal members, especially women.
 And lands, water, and resources are still being taken from Indigenous Peoples.
 Join in advocating for the rights of Indigenous Peoples spelled out in the U.N.
 Declaration on the Rights of Indigenous Peoples, and highlighted in the news from Tribal Nations.